Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 ## FAQ

-**Does this policy apply to the [ServiceControl](/servicecontrol/), [ServiceInsight](/serviceinsight/), [ServicePulse](/servicepulse/) applications, [Tools](/nservicebus/tools/), or [previews](/previews/)?**
+**Does this policy apply to the [ServiceControl](/servicecontrol/), [ServiceInsight](/serviceinsight/), [ServicePulse](/servicepulse/) applications, or [Tools](/nservicebus/tools/)?**

 No, the policy applies only to the supported NServiceBus packages listed on the [NServiceBus Packages Supported Versions](supported-versions.md) page.
-Previews are governed by the [support policy for previews](/previews/support-policy.md).
 ServiceControl, ServicePulse and ServiceInsight are governed by their own support policy, linked below.

 - [ServiceControl support policy](/servicecontrol/upgrades/support-policy.md)
 - [ServicePulse support policy](/servicepulse/support-policy.md)